Demi-urge/menace_sandbox/README.md

 See [docs/sandbox_environment.md](docs/sandbox_environment.md) for required environment variables, optional dependencies and directory layout.

+## Self-Improvement Sandbox Setup

+`initialize_autonomous_sandbox()` now creates a `.env` file on first run and populates it with minimal defaults so the sandbox can start without manual configuration.
+The generated file includes stub values for critical settings:

+- `DATABASE_URL` defaults to `sqlite:///menace.db`
+- `MODELS` resolves to the bundled `micro_models` directory when set to `demo`
+- `OPENAI_API_KEY` and `STRIPE_API_KEY` placeholders
+- `SANDBOX_DATA_DIR` defaults to `sandbox_data`

+Bootstrap verifies these variables before launching and raises a clear error if any required value is missing or the model path does not exist.

 - Revenue tracking and monetisation helpers
 - **Profit density evaluation** keeping only the most lucrative clips
 - Intelligent culling for clips, accounts and topics